 If you’ve been following along, you should have a working coding agent.
 It’s basic but it gets the job done.

-method, which compiles a conversation history and calls Claude.
+We first pass your task to the run_agent method, which compiles a conversation history and calls Claude.

 Based on our system prompt and tool schema, Claude decides if it needs to use a tool to answer our request.
 If so, it sends back a tool request which we execute.
 We add the results to our message history and send it back to Claude, and loop over.